willf/dl/README.md

   --reverse                  Reverse the regex match, i.e., download URLs that
                              do not match the regex.
-  --randomize                Randomize the order of the URLs --log-level TEXT           Logging level.
+  --randomize                Randomize the order of the URLs --log-file FILE            Path to a file to log output.
+  --log-level TEXT           Logging level.
   --max-tries INTEGER        Maximum number of retries on request failures --version                  Show the version and exit.
-  --log-file PATH            Path to a file to save logs.
   --dry-run                  If set, do not actually download the files, just
                              log what would be done.
   --help                     Show this message and exit.